collective-soundworks/soundworks/README.md

   - `hasView:Boolean = true`, determines whether the module creates the `view` DOM element
   - `viewColor`, background color of the module's view (class name defined in the library’s `sass/_03-colors.scss` file)
 - `start()`
   The `start` method is called to start the module, and should handle the logic of the module on the client side.
 For instance, it takes care of the communication with the module on the server side by sending WebSocket messages and setting up WebSocket message listeners.
-If the module has a `view`, the `start` method creates the corresponding HTML element and appends it to the DOM’s main container `div`.
+If the module has a view, the `start` method creates the corresponding HTML element and appends it to the DOM’s main container `div`.
 - `done()`
   The `done` method should be called when the module has done its duty (for instance at the end of the `start` method you write).
 You should not have to modify this method, but if you do, don’t forget to include `super.done()` at the beginning of the method.
-If the module has a `view`, the `done` method removes it from the DOM.
+If the module has a view, the `done` method removes it from the DOM.
 - `setCenteredViewContent(htmlContent:String)`
   The `setCenteredViewContent` set an arbitrary centered HTM content to the module's view.
-The method should be called only if the module has a `view`.
+The method should be called only if the module has a view.
 - `removeCenteredViewContent()`
   The `removeCenteredViewContent` method removes the centered HTML content set by `setCenteredViewContent` from the DOM.

 ###### Attributes

 - `view = null`
   The `view` attribute of the module is the DOM element (a full screen `div`) in which the content of the module is displayed.
 This element is a child of the main container (`<div id='container' class='container'></div>`), which is the only child of the `body` element.
-A module may or may not have a `view`, as indicated by the argument `hasView:Boolean` of the `constructor`.
-When that is the case, the `view` is created and added to the DOM when the `start` method is called, and is removed from the DOM when the `done` method is called.
+A module may or may not have a view, as indicated by the argument `hasView:Boolean` of the `constructor`.
+When that is the case, the view is created and added to the DOM when the `start` method is called, and is removed from the DOM when the `done` method is called.

 In practice, here is an example of how you would extend this class to create a module on the client side.